 A: A Tier 1 student must be enrolled in a NJ public school in his or her resident school district for the entire year immediately preceding enrollment in a Choice district.
 A student who attends public school in his/her resident school district but moves during the school year and attends public school in his/her new district of residence for the remainder of the school year satisfies the one-year requirement for Tier 1.
 Charter school students are considered Tier 1.
-If applying for kindergarten, a student must be attending his or her resident district's public and free preschool, or if that district does not offer public and free preschool, the student must have a sibling currently attending the Choice district.
+If applying for kindergarten, a student must be attending his or her resident district's public and free preschool (this is limited to districts that are considered "former Abbott" districts), or if that district does not offer public and free preschool, the student must have a sibling currently attending the Choice district.

 Choice districts must first fill their available seats with Tier 1 students.
 If the number of Tier 1 applicants exceeds the number of Choice seats available, the Choice district must hold a lottery to randomly select students.

 Tier 2 students include NJ residents who have not attended their resident public school for the entire year immediately prior to enrollment in the desired Choice district and do not otherwise meet the requirements for Tier 1.